 Design-wise, the helmet is also impressive with the advanced thermoplastic polymer shell.
 This shell can absorb impact to protect you.
 It is also waterproof to ensure that your Bluetooth technology is protected from precipitations.
 If the inner liner is dirty, you can easily remove to wash it using the machine.

 Because of the ECE and DOT certifications, you should feel safe using this Bluetooth-integrated helmet.
 Its radio waves are not harmful at all as they resemble the ones our smartphones use.
 Most of the components are not in direct contact with the head, so, either way, the wave signals shouldn’t be a concern.
-The other safety feature is reinforced by the smooth lock drop-down visor that protects against the harmful UV rays.
+The other safety feature is reinforced by the smooth lock drop-down visor that protects against harmful UV rays.

 I recommend this helmet to newbies.
-While it is not a high-end Bluetooth helmets, it is still a worth considering model for the experienced as well.
+While it is not a high-end Bluetooth helmet, it is still a worth considering model for the experienced as well.
 Intercom is made possible within a line of sight with a range of 400 meters.
-Well, I wish that range was a bit longer.
+Well, I wish that the range was a bit longer.

 However, the downside of the helmet is that it only facilitates intercom communication between riders with ILM brands only.
 If your fellow riders use a different brand then bad luck to you.

-Again, note that the visor is not fog proof.
+Note that the visor is not fog proof.
 Therefore, you should avoid driving in fog with this helmet.
 For an anti-fog visor, I recommend getting the Replacement Anti-Fog Visor Face Shield for ILM Bluetooth Helmet.

 One other note is that the size of this helmet is smaller than the normal helmet size.
 The manufacturer is prepared to send a different liner should you encounter difficulties with regard to the helmet size.